MindscapeHQ/raygun4net/README.md

 ```

 Then inside catch blocks place a call to Send, or use the Wrap helper method, passing your code you want to execute.
 This will send (and throw) the exception in the case that one occurs.

+## Troubleshooting

+If the solution fails to build due to missing dependencies (Newtonsoft etc), in Visual Studio 2012 ensure you have the NuGet extension installed and that the Tools -> Options -> Package Manager -> 'Allow Nuget to download missing packages during build' box is checked.
+Then, go to the directory that you cloned this repository into and run build.bat.